 The mining industry in general is intensely competitive and there is no assurance that, even if commercial quantities of ore are discovered, a profitable market may exist for the sale of minerals produced by the Company.
 Factors beyond the control of the Company may affect the marketability of any substances discovered.
-Mineral priceshave fluctuated widely in recent years.
+Mineral prices, in particular gold prices, have fluctuated widely in recent years.
 The marketability of minerals is also affected by numerous other factors beyond the control of the Company.
+These other factors include government regulations relating to price, royalties, allowable production and importing and exporting of minerals.